martijnsark/Project_Data_Visualization/README.md

 <br><br>

-The research was done as a team through websites and fact-checking credible sources, and the findings were collected in a Discord group.
+Our team communicated via Discord to stay in contact about our project.

-Our team also communicated via Discord to stay in contact about our project.
+The research was done as a team through websites and fact-checking credible sources, and the findings were collected in our Discord group.

 <br><br><br><br><br><br><br><br>